Inyourdreams12/Marketing-Campaign-Running_PowerBI_Excel/README.md

 # [POWER BI] Youtube Marketing Campaign

-The Client want to run a successful marketing campaign with the top Youtubers from the UK, with the marketing budget approved by the board is about $60,000.
+The client wants to run a successful marketing campaign with the top YouTubers from the UK, with a marketing budget of approximately $60,000 approved by the board.

 ## The Objective: